symbio-n0mad/clipGreps/README.md

 ## Safety & Security

 > TL;DR: By default, this tool assumes trusted, user‑local input.
-If you want to be absolutely safe against ReDoS, enable **NonBacktracking** (`-m b`) to guarantee linear performance.
+If you want to be absolutely safe against ReDoS, enable **NonBacktracking** (`-m b`) to guarantee linear performance, sacrificing backtracking.

 This tool processes **only the current user’s input** (clipboard and/or local files you explicitly provide).
 Under this assumption, the risk of **Regular Expression Denial of Service (ReDoS)** or other super‑linear (exponential) matches is generally out of scope.